A Low-Delay MAC for IoT Applications: Decentralized Optimal Scheduling of Queues without Explicit State Information Sharing: Frame Structure and System Processes

 \section{Frame Structure and System Processes}

 We consider a wireless network comprising several source nodes (e.g., sensor nodes) transmitting to a common receiver node (e.g., a base station).
 The nodes are \emph{collocated} in the sense that all nodes can \emph{hear} each other's transmissions.
 This could mean, at one extreme, that they can \emph{decode} each other's transmissions, or just sense each other's transmissions.
-We will comment on this further in Sec.~\ref{secMslot} on Information Structures.
+We will comment on this further in Sec.~\ref{secMechanismsForDecentralizedScheduling}.
 Time is assumed slotted; the slots are indexed $t= 0, 1, 2, \cdots$, with slot $t$ being bounded by the epochs $t$ and $t+1$.
 In each slot $t$, a single node can transmit successfully (note that there is a common receiver).
-If a node transmits in slot $t$, at the instant $t+1$, that node is viewed as the \enquote{node under service,} or the \enquote{incumbent,} the identity of which is assumed known to all the nodes; as we will see, this property of knowing the incumbent is ensured by the information structure and our distributed algorithms.
+If a node transmits in slot $t$, at the end of the slot, i.e., at instant $t+1$, that node is viewed as the \enquote{node under service,} or the \enquote{incumbent,} the identity of which is assumed known to all the nodes, a property that is ensured by the information structure and our distributed algorithms.

-We model the system as a network of $N$ parallel queues with a single shared server, whose service has to be scheduled between the $N$ queues. $I:=\{1, 2, \cdots, N\}$ represents the set of queues.
-We denote by $A_j(t)$, the number of arrivals to Queue $j$ \emph{at} time slot boundary $t~(t=0,1,2,\cdots)$. $A_j(t)$ is assumed IID Bernoulli with rate $\lambda_j$, i.e., $P\{A_j(t)=1\}=\lambda_j$.
+We model the system as a network of $N$ parallel queues with a single shared server, whose service has to be scheduled between the $N$ queues.
+We denote by $A_j(t)$, the number of arrivals to Queue $j$ \emph{at} time slot boundary $t~(t=0,1,2,\cdots)$. $A_j(t)$ is assumed i.i.d Bernoulli with $P\{A_j(t)=1\}=\lambda_j$.
 The arrival processes are assumed independent of each other and the system backlog.
 The backlog at Queue $j$ at the beginning of time slot $t$ (i.e., at $t+$) is denoted by $Q_j(t)$ (see Fig.~\ref{figEmbeddingQueueLengthArrivalAndDepartureProcesses}).
 We assume that each slot can carry exactly one data packet, after allowing time for any protocol overhead.
-A packet transmission from Node~$j$ in slot $t$ leads to a \enquote{departure} from the corresponding queue, which is viewed as occurring at $(t+1)-$, i.e., just before the end of slot $t$, and is denoted by $D_j(t)$.
-Until Sec.~\ref{secFadingAndChannelErrors} we assume packet transmission success probability to be $1$ and therein, lift this assumption.
-It follows, from the embedding of the processes described, that the evolution of the queue-length process at Queue $j$ can be described by.
+A packet transmission from Node~$j$ in slot $t$ leads to a \enquote{departure} from the corresponding queue, which is viewed as occurring at $(t+1)-$, i.e., just before the end of slot $t$. $D_j(t)\in\{0,1\}$ indicates whether Queue~$j$ is scheduled for service in slot $t.$ We assume packet transmission success probability to be $1$ and remove this assumption in \cite[Sec.~11.12]{mohan-etal21low-delay-iot}.
+It follows from the embedding of the processes described, that the evolution of the queue-length process at Queue $j$ can be described by.